Richard Vatz

 Biography

-Dr. Richard E. Vatz is a tenured full professor of Rhetoric and Communication at Towson University wherein he is serving in his 41st year.
+Dr. Richard E. Vatz recieved the status of Professor Emeritus after his retirement in 2023.
 He won Towson University’s "President’s Award for Distinguished Service," the university’s highest honor, in 2004.
 In the 2009-2010 school year he won the Towson Student Government Association Faculty Member of the Year and was the first Towson professor to win that award.
-He won the 2002 "Teacher of the Year Award" from the Student Government of Towson, and he has won an additional 4 Outstanding Teaching Awards, the most of any faculty member at the University.
-He has been a teaching fellow at Eastern Communication Association for over a decade, and his teaching was honored at the National Communication Association “Teachers on Teaching” session in the fall of 2012.
+He won the 2002 "Teacher of the Year Award" from the Student Government of Towson.

 Over his career Vatz has discussed issues on political persuasion and psychiatry on CNN (including "Crossfire"), "The Phil Donahue Show" and "Larry King Live" and William Buckley's "Firing Line."
-He has provided political commentary for local and national television and radio through 2015, including Fox television nationally, CBS Radio nationally, ABC Radio nationally, local Fox News, the local Baltimore television news stations, WBAL Radio and Maryland Public Television, for over 30 years.
-Since August 2005 he has regularly been employed as a commentator on 50,000 watt WBAL Radio.
-He is the longest-serving member of Towson University’s Academic Senate, having served 35 consecutive years thus far.
+He has provided political commentary for local and national television and radio including CBS, ABC, WBAL, and MPT.

 Publications